Proofread Anywhere Reviews

 You should be, Cait says, as she shares the story of one of her members.

-Katie Chase was living in some small podunk town, juggling two young kids and a ton of doubt when she found Proofread Anywhere.
+Katie Chase was living in some small podunk town, juggling two toddlers and a ton of doubt when she found Proofread Anywhere.

 Despite being a quivering bowl of Jello, she joined anyway.